airbnb/ruby/README.md

     <% end %>
     ```

+### Enforcement
+To reduce the amount of noise generated in pull requests through the enforcement of this rule, please adhere to the following guidelines:

+  * One "line length" comment *per pull request*
+  * Lines that have only had whitespace modifications (e.g. from re-indentation) are exempt from the line length rule

 ## Commenting

 > Though a pain to write, comments are absolutely vital to keeping our code